CARNIVAL PLC

 exclusion reasons

 This page is part of our public exclusion list — a transparency tool that shows which companies we screen out and why.
 It is not investment advice, and it is not an accusation.
-It is a statement of values.
+But it is subject to change as our understanding of the facts evolves.

 Carnival Corporation & plc operates a global cruise business that externalizes costs onto customers, destinations, and the environment while employing pricing and marketing strategies that obscure the full risks of the cruise experience.